-Introduced in 1947, the Emperor trombone was Reynolds’ intermediate horn and a step up from the Roth model.
+Introduced c.1950, the Emperor trombone was Reynolds’ intermediate horn and a step up from the Roth model.
 The Emperor was targeted at advanced student musicians and community band players.

 1964-1970